motoko-kusanagi/ampp/README.md

 It can be used to create easy to install HTTP server with PHP and MySQL extensions.
 To handle MySQL administration phpMyAdmin package is also included.

-AMPP script is based on:
+AMPP script was created with:
 * Apache2 2.2.25 (msi)
 * MySQL 5.6.15 (zip)
 * PHP 5.3.28 (msi)